EasyRPG/Player/README.md

 CMake is the only supported way to build liblcf for Windows.
 All dependencies must be installed with [vcpkg].

+### Building a libretro core:

+Building for libretro is based on the CMake method.

+Additional commands required before building:

+    git submodule init   # Init submodules
+    git submodule update # Clone libretro-common submodule

+Invoke CMake with these additional parameters:

+    cmake . -DPLAYER_TARGET_PLATFORM=libretro -DBUILD_SHARED_LIBS=ON|OFF

+Set shared libs to ON or OFF depending on which type of libraries RetroArch uses on the platform you are targeting.

 ## Running EasyRPG Player